PeerProg/shop-app/README.md

 ## SHOP APP

-This is a Shop App
+This is a Shop App App